 Let's say that Palantir shares trade at US$30.
 After you place an order, the price of Palantir shares drops down to US$28.
 Your purchase price will drop.
 The same holds true for price increases.

 This type of order allows you to sell your shares at a certain price if the share price starts dropping.
 Let's suppose you want to sell your Palantir shares if the price falls to US$26 per share.
 Your stop limit order is executed if the shares drop to this price, but if the price for PLTR shares falls through your limit price before the sell order has been filled, then the order may not be executed.

-Another mechanism aimed at preventing you taking a hit on your shares if the price drops.
+Another mechanism aimed at preventing you from taking a hit on your shares if the price drops.
 You nominate a price at which you want to sell your Palantir shares - say US$25 per share.
-Your stop loss order will be executed if the price falls to that level but your order will be filled at the next available market price.
+Your stop-loss order will be executed if the price falls to that level but your order will be filled at the next available market price.

 Step 6: Buy shares

 Once you have chosen a broker, funded your account, and decided how to invest your Palantir shares based on the order type, it is time to place your order.
 You can usually do this with a simple form on your broker’s website or app.